jfromaniello/joseoncodecom/_posts/2012-05-31-node-dot-js-and-the-beauty-of-working-on-a-platform-that-embrace-opensource.markdown

 and as is explained there, first it will look for Bar in the first node_modules folder.

-And last but not least is the fact that the node.js community understand how opensource works and they have embraced it.
+And last but not least is the fact that the node.js community understand how opensource works.
 All modules in node.js are opensource, and almost all modules in node are in git and in github.
 It is easy to understand modules because all modules have almost the same file structure package.json, lib/bin folders, etc. This means there is a way to do it and most people is following that way.

 I have the pleasure to assist to jsConf in Argentina and listen to [[4] Isaac Z. Schlueter](http://blog.izs.me/) current *curator* of node.js and creator of npm and it is not surprising that the technical thing explained here is in the same line that the principles he encourage.
 Unfortunately the talk is not online (yet? saw it was being recorded) neither his slides but I found slides from another very similar talk [[5] TacoConf Anarchism](http://blog.izs.me/post/23048895912/tacoconf-anarchism)